processone/docs.ejabberd.im/content/developer/repositories.md

 ---
-title: Understanding ejabberd and its dependencies | ejabberd documentation
+title: Understanding ejabberd and its dependencies
 ---

 # Understanding ejabberd and its dependencies